We are changing this up a bit going forward in 2022 as we are going to try something different. Please read!!

 Work closely with us if you'd like to learn to show a dog

-The advantages to being a co-own/guardian home:
+The advantages to being a foster/guardian home:

 There is a contract in place and at the end of the contract (usually a set number of litters - no more than 3 - for the girls and a specific age for the males) the dog will be signed over to you and 100% in your name

-If the dog is a girl, there will be compensation for the length of time she is away from your family while having puppies
+If the dog is a girl, there will be compensation for the length of time she is away from your family while having puppies after her last litter of puppies have left for their new homes.

 If the dog is a boy, we can work out something for compensation for the time he is away from your family while being used as a stud